asciamanna/asciamanna.github.io/_drafts/safety-accuracy-efficiency-then-scale.md

 ### End-of-Life Low Value Features

 Existing features are a constraint on the software.
 They are often the reason it takes increasingly longer for features to be added to systems over time.
 The maintenance cost of features is non-negligible and is an ongoing tax on the organization.
-It's important to identify and remove unused and low-value features because of this.
+It's important to identify and remove unused and low-value features because of this fact.

+#### Avoid Project Thinking

 Organizations that are accustomed to focusing on projects instead of products tend to think of features in terms of creation cost.
-Once a project is over, developers can be dispersed to start their next projects.
+Once a project is considered complete, developers can be dispersed to start their next projects.
 Projects are temporary but the code that is produced during a project is not.

 ### Customer Access